OCR • J257 • 1,610 key terms

 Active site

-The specific region on an enzyme where a complementary substrate binds and the reaction takes place.
+The specifically shaped region on an enzyme molecule where the substrate binds and the chemical reaction takes place.

 Active transport